Audio Engineering & Production

 • Music Mastering

 This module focuses on the core principles of music mixing, equipping you with the technical and creative skills essential for a modern mix engineer.
-You’ll learn how to construct mixes and develop your technical and creative abilities while exploring the role mix engineers play in the music industry.
+You’ll learn how to construct mixes, develop your technical and creative abilities while exploring the role mix engineers play in the music industry.

 Major Project (40 credits)

-This module provides a platform for you to specialise; to showcase your best work focused on your chosen career path and in turn your readiness for employment or further study.
-You will engage in tutorial discussions to support you as an individual in developing content and in consolidating skills and knowledge gained throughout the programme.
+This module provides a platform for you to specialise, to showcase your best work focused on your chosen career path, and in turn your readiness for employment or further study.
+You will engage in tutorial discussions to support you as an individual, in developing content, consolidating skills and knowledge gained throughout the programme.

 Music Mastering (20 credits)